Field Trip: The Galápagos

 J-term, January 2009

 2009 was the Year of Darwin, in celebration of Charles Darwin's 200th birthday.
-Taking this opportunity, SNC Geology and Biology decided to pay a visit to those rough islands in the Pacific which have become so immortalized in scientific history: the Galápagos.
+Taking this opportunity, St. Norbert College geology and biology decided to pay a visit to those rough islands in the Pacific which have become so immortalized in scientific history: the Galápagos.
 Darwin may be remembered mainly for his contributions to biology, but he was a geologist by training.
 On his journey he made many important observations and postulations concerning geological processes.
 Beyond the historical interest, the Galápagos are a geologically fascinating group of young volcanic islands.
 We spent a month on a boat, island hopping and learning geology first-hand.

 Before any large trip, it is a good idea to research where you are going.
 This is a schematic diagram depicting the formation of the Galápagos islands.
 Like the Hawai'ian islands, the Galápagos formed over a hotspot.
 A hotspot is a place just beneath the crust of the Earth where mantle is abnormally warm.
 This generates magma (molten rock) makes its way to the surface, building a series of volcanic islands up from the sea floor.